ahdinosaur/secret-handshake2/SPEC.md

 Then extracts the responder's authentication tag (HMAC) from the first 32 bytes and responder ephemeral public key from the last 32 bytes.

+> Now that ephemeral keys have been exchanged, both ends can derive the same first shared secret: $`a ⋅ b`$.
+>
+> The initiator and responder each combine their own ephemeral secret key with the other’s ephemeral public key to produce the same shared secret on both ends.
+An eavesdropper doesn’t know either secret key so they can’t generate the shared secret.
+A man-in-the-middle could swap out the ephemeral keys in Messages 1 and 2 for their own keys, so the shared secret `a ⋅ b` alone is not enough for the initiator and responder to know that they are talking to each other and not a man-in-the-middle.

-The initiator uses these to generate the first shared secret and verify that the responder is using the same network key and received their ephemeral public key.
+The initiator uses these to generate the first shared secret ($`a ⋅ b`$) and verify that the responder is using the same network key and received their ephemeral public key.

 Initiator: